 Finally, consider which retirement accounts can roll over into one another if you anticipate changing your plan in the future.
 If you’re not currently saving the maximum amount, but have a high earning potential, you can begin saving in a traditional IRA or Simplified Employee Pension, and later transfer those funds to a solo 401(k) to accommodate higher year contributions.

-Regardless of how you do it, saving for retirement is especially important when you’re self-employed.
+Regardless of what plan you use, saving for retirement is especially important when you’re self-employed.
 We’re in charge of our own financial futures.
 As such, we need to start saving today, whether it’s $50 a month or $500.

 Additional reporting by Kara Perez.